gloglita/idock/README.md

 * Fixed a segmentation fault bug when the number of heavy atoms exceeds 100.
 * Added two new examples 2IQH and 1HCL.
-* To revert to relative path in log.csv to shrink size.
+* Reverted to file stem only in the ligand column in log.csv to shrink size.
-* To add enough commas in log.csv to align rows.
+* Added sufficient commas in log.csv to align rows.
 * To automatically restart docking from the previous failure point.
 * To penalize atoms that are out of search box.